Money is everywhere. You can’t escape it.

 Despite what some believe, mastering your money doesn’t require a finance degree or expert investment strategies.
 It takes short-term and long-term planning, the discipline to stick with those plans, and the right attitude.

-Here are 12 personal finance tips to get you started, with inspiration from a few song lyrics, book passages, and movie quotes about money.
+Here are 13 of the best personal finance tips to get you started, with inspiration from a few song lyrics, book passages, and movie quotes about money.

 “It takes talent to make money.
 It takes brains to keep money.” — Robert McCall, in the movie The Equalizer 2

 Mastering anything in life requires an abundance of knowledge and the patience to acquire it.
 Fortunately, there are countless resources available to help you learn essential financial concepts on your own terms.

 From timeless books and popular podcasts to the best personal finance blogs and websites, your options are truly endless.
 For example, take CentSai.
 The online educational platform features a comprehensive collection of personal finance content, from videos and quizzes to personal stories and buyers guides — all jargon-free.

 The key is to find out what works for you and embrace it.
 That way, the time you invest in understanding how to improve and maintain your financial health will be time well-spent.

 4. Check your credit score and improve it if necessary

 “I don't know what they want from me